Virtual Reality on Mobile Devices (Grades 6-8)

 The Reading and Writing Workshop is designed to advance cognitive skills through directed reading activities that include: understanding key vocabulary words of assigned readings, answering questions about assigned readings, and generating written responses to assigned readings that reflect understanding as well as higher thinking skills.

-Science (Grades 7 – 8) Introduction to Electronics and Microcontrollers
+Science (Grades 7 – 8): Sustainability and the Environment

 Speed and Agility (Grades 3 – 8)